-Then, switch to a spoon and stir until everything is well combined and the cheese is fully incorporated, this will just take a minute.
+Then, switch to a spoon and stir until everything is well combined and the cheese is fully incorporated.
+This will just take a minute.

 - 4 medium to large russet potatoes

-- 1 cup fresh shredded mozzarella*
+- 1 cup freshly shredded mozzarella cheese*

 - 1/2 cup evaporated milk

 - 1/2-1 teaspoon garlic powder I use a full teaspoon